Otto Neurath: Philosophy of science and language

 He then rejects the positivist treatment of language in general and, in particular, some of Wittgenstein's early fundamental ideas.

-First, Neurath rejects isomorphism between language and reality as useless metaphysical speculation, which would call for explaining how words and sentences could represent things in the external world.
-Instead, Neurath proposed that language and reality coincide—that reality consists in simply the totality of previously verified sentences in the language, and "truth" of a sentence is about its relationship to the totality of already verified sentences.
+First, Neurath rejects the isomorphism between language and reality as useless metaphysical speculation, which would call for explaining how words and sentences could represent things in the external world.
+Instead, Neurath proposed that language and reality coincide—that reality consists simply of the totality of previously verified sentences in the language, and the "truth" of a sentence is about its relationship to the totality of already verified sentences.
 If a sentence fails to "concord" (or cohere) with the totality of already verified sentences, then either it should be considered false, or some of that totality's propositions must be modified somehow.
 He thus views truth as internal coherence of linguistic assertions, rather than anything to do with facts or other entities in the world.
 Moreover, the criterion of verification is to be applied to the system as a whole (see semantic holism) and not to single sentences.
 Such ideas profoundly shaped the holistic verificationism of Willard Van Orman Quine.
 Quine's book Word and Object (p.
-3f) made famous Neurath's analogy which compares the holistic nature of language and consequently scientific verification with the construction of a boat which is already at sea (cf. Ship of Theseus):
+3f) made famous Neurath's analogy, which compares the holistic nature of language and consequently scientific verification with the construction of a boat which is already at sea (cf. Ship of Theseus):

 Keith Stanovich discusses this metaphor in context of memes and memeplexes and refers to this metaphor as a "Neurathian bootstrap".

 Neurath also rejected the notion that science should be reconstructed in terms of sense data, because perceptual experiences are too subjective to constitute a valid foundation for the formal reconstruction of science.
 Thus, the phenomenological language that most positivists were still emphasizing was to be replaced by the language of mathematical physics.
 This would allow for the required objective formulations because it is based on spatio-temporal coordinates.
 Such a physicalistic approach to the sciences would facilitate the elimination of every residual element of metaphysics because it would permit them to be reduced to a system of assertions relative to physical facts.

-"Finally, Neurath suggested that since language itself is a physical system, because it is made up of an ordered succession of sounds or symbols, it is capable of describing its own structure without contradiction."

-These ideas helped form the foundation of the sort of physicalism which remains the dominant position in metaphysics and especially the philosophy of mind.